-1. Crawford Estates a.
-Subdivision of residential lots within the Crawford Estates Hamlet may be permitted when the proposition conforms to the development standards outlined in Section 9.5 of the Zoning Bylaw and country residential policies in Section 3.10.2, 3.10.3 and 3.10.5. --- -- a.
+subdivisi on of residential lots within the Crawford Estates Hamlet may be permitted when the proposed on conforms to the development standards outlined in Section 9.5 of the Zoning Bylaw and the residential policies in Section 3.10.2, 3.10.3 and 3.10.5. ----------- -- a.
 All the policies pertaining to the community of Emerald Park are specified in Section 3.11.